-Still on the road, the next point of interest is the inviting Delphi Club at Rolling Harbour.
+Still on the road, the next point of interest is ROLLING HARBOUR and the inviting Delphi Club.
 It is essentially a new luxury bonefishing lodge furnished with antiques ala British Country Style and with numerous amenities and worthy of a stay bonefishing or not.
 The hotel owned by a former Financial Times journalist Peter Mantle.
 They're perched on a hill over looking a lovely deserted ocean beach.
 Turn left when you see a large white rock on the right hand side of the highway.
 Regular visitor and naturalist, Keith Salvesen, has a Fascinating Blog of area environs & impressions.

 Still further, about 6 miles you will come to a fork in the road.
 Actually it looks like just another unpaved turn to the left.
 It takes you on an arduous 15 mile journey to the Hole in the Wall Lighthouse - Abaco's other lighthouse.
 Don't take it unless you are in a four wheel drive vehicle with good ground clearance and have specifically planned for this trip.
 Don't misunderstand me, it's a great trip for the adventurous and a whole day affair.
 To the roads east lies the Abaco National Park and one of the primary habitats of the endangered Bahamian Parrot and many other native birds.